tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250313 perishablepress.com8g-firewall + my htaccess2+  A new AI
 * Updated: 250309 perishablepress.com8g-firewall + my htaccess2+  A new AI
 * Updated: 250308 perishablepress.com8g-firewall + my htaccess2+  A new AI
 * Updated: 250307 perishablepress.com8g-firewall + my htaccess2+ new AI